theiding/look-alexa-no-remote/README.md

     	[ItemCommandEvent] - Item 'EntertainmentBedroomDVR' received command DirectionRight
         ```
 	- `openhab.log` logs miscellaneous operational information.
 In particular make sure there are no errors re. your items, things and Harmony Hub binding.
+5. <a id="faq-commands"></a>Awesome that I can configure my own system, but now how do I know what commands to specify for `skill.tvMute`/`skill.tvUnmute` and in `device` for `buttons` map and `input`?

+	The specific commands are web service dependent.
+Your web service receives the command string with each REST API call, so you need to specify whatever your web service expects.
+	If you are using the Harmony Hub based sample REST API implementation, then the command string is passed to the Openhab Harmony Hub binding (via the channel you defined in the `.items` file).
+That binding expects the Harmony Hub command format.
+Go to your MyHarmony application, select a device, click "Add or Fix a Command" and you will see a list of all the commands this device can understand.